sirrice/bibcleaner/README.md

         Proceedings of the 1997 ACM SIGMOD International Conference on Management of Data In Proceedings of ACM SIGMOD

 Why?
 WHY?
-They are also excessively long and taking up my precious space.

 ## BibCleaner

-bibcleaner is a utility  that performs the following
+bibcleaner is a utility  that:

-* parses (using [biblib](https://github.com/aclements/biblib)) loads a bibtex file and throws out the unnecessary entry attributes.
-It's kind and keeps sane attributes for non-inproceedings/journa/article entries.
+* parses (using [biblib](https://github.com/aclements/biblib)) and loads a bibtex file and throws out the unnecessary entry attributes.
+It keeps sane attributes for non-inproceedings/journa/article entries.
 * the entries are saved in a sqlite database that can be queried
 * runs a small webserver with a simple GUI to clean the booktitles in your entries